Dr. Ray L. Winstead and Dr. Jeff L. Larkin

 V. Participation – weighted 5% of the course grade

-This will be based on participation in all aspects of the course, e.g., ACTIVE participation in lab and asking appropriate questions and making appropriate comments at appropriate times as a part of another student’s oral presentation.
+This will be based on participation in all aspects of the course, e.g., ACTIVE participation in all labs and asking appropriate questions and

 Current Percentage Metric Time is